- The Exception Access Violation error on Windows 10 prevents you from running certain apps.

 This feature is designed to fix common hardware problems, and it might help you with Exception Access Violation error.

 Once the troubleshooter is finished, check if the problem still appears.
 Few users reported that this solution worked for them, so feel free to try it out.

-Solution 9 – Reinstall the application
+9. Reinstall the application

 Simply remove the problematic application from your PC and install it again.
 If possible, try to download and install the latest version and check if that solves the problem.

 Exception Access Violation error can cause certain problems on your PC, but we hope you managed to solve this issue by using one of our solutions.